outbreak-info/R-outbreak-info/README.md

 #### R package for [outbreak.info](https://outbreak.info)

 [outbreak.info](https://outbreak.info) is a platform to discover and explore COVID-19 data and variants.
-Our Variant Reports allow researchers to understand and track any emerging or known variant using customizable visualizations, enabling near real-time genomic surveillance, and our Epidemiology tools allow users to explore how COVID-19 cases and deaths are changing across locations.
+Our [Variant Reports](https://outbreak.info/situation-reports) allow researchers to track any emerging or known variant using customizable visualizations, enabling near real-time genomic surveillance.
+Our [Epidemiology tools](https://outbreak.info/epidemiology) allow users to explore how COVID-19 cases and deaths are changing across locations.

 The **outbreakinfo** R package provides access to the underlying genomic and epidemiology data on outbreak.info.
-This includes **SARS-CoV-2 variant prevalence** data calculated using the [Bjorn](https://github.com/andersen-lab/bjorn/) package using data provided by GISAID.
-We also standardize **COVID-19 case and death data** from Johns Hopkins University and the New York Times and calculate derived statistics.
+This includes **SARS-CoV-2 variant prevalence** data calculated using the [Bjorn](https://github.com/andersen-lab/bjorn/) package using data provided by [GISAID](gisaid.org).
+We standardize **COVID-19 case and death data** from [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) and the [New York Times](https://github.com/nytimes/covid-19-data) and calculate derived statistics.

 ## Installation